 1. Collect Minimal Client Data

-Ensure that your business’s policies indicate the necessary data to collect.
+Firstly, ensure that your business’s policies indicate the necessary data to collect.

 If you collect more data than needed, you increase your liability and burden your IT security teams.
 Moreover, minimising your data collection can also help you save on bandwidth and storage.